CosmaVergari/os161-vm/README.md

 In this project there is an high level of coupling among all components and so there was the need to work together most of the time in a sort of "pair programming style".
 This project was carried out mostly remotely using the visual studio LiveShare feature wich allow us to write on a single file simultaneously.
 Only some part of work was divided among the components but after each small implementation cycle there was a session to update the state of the development.

-Before each feature implementation there was a brain-storming session in wich we analyzed the possible solution to the problems.
+Before each feature implementation there was a brain-storming session in which we analyzed the possible solution to the problems.

 We also adopted a unified `Makefile` to ensure that the compiling and debugging configurations matched.
 The makefile is available in the root of the repository.